Eschatologue/CM_wiki/docs/class/barbarian/zealot.md

 > *Rage in Ecstatic Union with a God*

-For Barbarians who walk the Path of the Zealot, their **:ui-rage: Rage**{ .em } is not merely a connection to nature; it is a gift from a god.
-These Barbarians often experience their **:ui-rage: Rage**{ .em } as an ecstatic experience of union with their gods, infusing them with divine power to pursue the gods' purposes in the world.
+For Barbarians who walk the Path of the Zealot, their Rage is not merely a connection to nature; it is a gift from a god.
+These Barbarians often experience their Rage as an ecstatic experience of union with their gods, infusing them with divine power to pursue the gods' purposes in the world.

 ### Level 3: Divine Fury